deepin-community/texlive-lang/texmf-dist/doc/latex/formation-latex-ul/README.md

-# formation-latex-ul
+# Rédaction avec LaTeX

-Package **formation-latex-ul** contains the supporting documentation, slides, exercise files and templates for an introductory LaTeX course (in French) prepared for Université Laval, Québec, Canada.
+The package **formation-latex-ul** provides an introduction to LaTeX manual (in French) and the support material (slides and exercise files) for a course.
+The material was prepared for Université Laval, Québec, Canada.

 ## License